mbant/BayesSUR/README.md

 ### New in verion `BayesSUR_1.1-3.tar.gz` (11 June 2020):

 1) Fixed the issue of the HRR code, especially for updating the log-likelihood and log-posterior of gamma.
-2) Temperature adaption is only allowed for the burn-in period.
+2) Temperature adaptation is only allowed for the burn-in period.
 3) Minor changes of some R funciton names.

 ### Verion `BayesSUR_1.1-2.tar.gz` (27 April 2020):